the ALSPAC Study Team

 Since Specialization

-This network shows the specialization of papers citing the papers produced by the ALSPAC Study Team.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by the ALSPAC Study Team.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by the ALSPAC Study Team.
 The network helps show where the ALSPAC Study Team may publish in the future.

 Countries citing papers authored by the ALSPAC Study Team